 Train Horn Regulations

 Trains have sounded horns or whistles as they approach crossings as a safety measure for more than a century.
 In the 1980's, Florida imposed a horn ban and the Federal Railroad Administration (FRA) noted a significant increase in grade crossing accidents.
 As a result, over the years, the FRA and Congress have developed rules requiring that trains sound their horn at all grade crossings nationwide, and specifying the volume, length and pattern of the sound.
+The FRA has also established a very thorough process for establishing quiet zones, which prohibits the use of train horns at qualifying railroad crossings and thereby mitigating the effects of train horn noise on surrounding residents and business owners.

 Quiet Zone Established for Rodenburg Rd.
 Crossing